Forschung SOEP: Subjektives Wohlbefinden, Persönlichkeit und Gesundheit

 • SOEP Brown Bag Seminar

-Der englische Originaltitel des Seminars lautet: “Artificial Intelligence and Workers’ Well-Being”.
+Der englische Originaltitel des Seminars lautet: “Occupational recognition of refugees: Effects on labor market outcomes, remittances, and life satisfaction”.
 Die Präsentation findet auf Englisch statt.
 Eine kurze Zusammenfassung zum Vortrag ist nur auf der englischen Veranstaltungsseite verfügbar!

 • Referierte Aufsätze Web of Science